Written by Phillip Joshua

 Big blank areas in this type of photo really detract from the image and can draw the viewers eye away from the subject, so we wanted to fill the image with warmth and festive props.

 Once the props were in place it was time to set the scene with lighting.
 To create the warm glow of a living room at Christmas with a fire in the background we used the Aputure Amaran LED HR672 Kit – SSC.
-To compliment these constant lights with warming gels attached, a couple of candles were added to the background, as well as warm twinkling lights on the Christmas tree.
+To complement these constant lights with warming gels attached, a couple of candles were added to the background, as well as warm twinkling lights on the Christmas tree.

 Here's the final set up from a bird's eye view - note the angle of the camera in relation to the model (Carene from our Finance team!), and the positioning of multiple light sources.

 For the shoot we used a Canon 5D MK IV with a Canon 50mm f/1.2L IS USM, which is always a great pairing.
-The Sigma 85mm f/1.4 DG HSM Art was attempted for a slightly softer background, however the space did not permit this focal length to be used as it was such a small room.
+The Sigma 85mm f/1.4 DG HSM Art was attempted for a slightly softer background, however, space did not permit this focal length to be used as it was such a small room.
 The lighting was kept as simple as possible and we used only two of the Aputure Amaran LED HR672 Kit – SSC.
-One of these was placed on the ground behind the wrapped empty boxes (presents) to get rid of the white wall and the other light was placed on a Manfrotto 1052BAC Stackable 3 Sections Air Cushioned Light Stand 2.3m as the main light for the model approximately 1.5m away, raised to about 2m high.
+One of these was placed on the ground behind the wrapped empty boxes (presents) to get rid of the white wall and the other light was placed on a Manfrotto 1052BAC Stackable 3 Sections Air-Cushioned Light Stand 2.3m as the main light for the model approximately 1.5m away, raised to about 2m high.

-I also had an assistant who was able to hold the picture up in the background as we were not able to drill holes in to the wall to hang it and had no 3m tape readily available - so we really had to make do with the resources we had on hand, and fortuntely Misty from our Newstead office was willing to hold up the picture up for me.
-This black and white picture on the wall was an integral part to the final image as without it there was a large blank wall that was extremely distracting in the background.
+I also had an assistant who was able to hold the picture up in the background as we were not able to drill holes in to the wall to hang it and had no 3m tape readily available - so we really had to make do with the resources we had on hand, and fortunately Misty from our Newstead office was willing to hold up the picture up for me.
+This black and white picture on the wall was an integral part of the final image as without it there was a large blank wall that was extremely distracting in the background.

-When shooting the image for the cover of the catalogue, use of a wide aperture meant the picture on the wall in the background was not in focus, and this worked well to fill the otherwise empty space on the wall.
-There were also a ton of props used in the shoot including candles, presents (we created), Christmas tree, couch, fairly lights, and extra decorations - all of this combined filled up the space, making it really feel like we were in a cosy living room.
+When shooting the image for the cover of the catalogue, the use of a wide aperture meant the picture on the wall in the background was not in focus, and this worked well to fill the otherwise empty space on the wall.
+There were also a ton of props used in the shoot including candles, presents (we created), Christmas tree, couch, fairly lights, and extra decorations - all of this combined filled up space, making it really feel like we were in a cosy living room.